 Of all the denizens of this watery wilderness, none is more sought-after than the Jaguar.
 Using detailed local knowledge of the resident population, you’ll track the cats by vehicle and on foot, in the hopes of seeing and photographing this largest of American felids.
 Ranging from northern Mexico to central Argentina, Jaguars are rarely encountered anywhere else, but occur in the Pantanal in their highest density on Earth.
 The combination of the refuge’s open, savanna-like terrain and years of formal protection from hunting brings experiencing the Americas’ most charismatic predator into the realm of possibility.

-Return to Campo Grande and depart on flights homeward.
+Depart Caiman early for the drive to Campo Grande and depart on late-afternoon flights homeward.

 - Campo Grande End